Larisa-Antsifrova/se-school-hw05-microservices/README.md

 - _...Software is made of feelings. (с) A.A._

 P.s.
+For education purposes:

-For education purposes, separate microservices are stored in one GitHub repository.
+- separate microservices are stored in one GitHub repository.
 Details about each component are provided in corresponding Readme files in each subdirectory.
+- db file is commited as an example.

 ## Note to code reviewer